kuzudb/kuzu-blog/src/content/post/2024-12-18-kuzu-and-the-connected-data-kg-challenge.md

 The graph shown above is constructed using a series of Python scripts provided in the [GitHub repo](https://github.com/Connected-Data/cdkg-challenge/tree/main/src/kuzu).
-Kùzu's strong level of integration with the Python AI and data ecosystem is apparent in this workflow, where we use Polars, a popular DataFrame library, to transform and manipulate the metadata CSV file as per our desired data model.
+Kùzu's strong level of integration with the Python AI and data ecosystem is apparent in this workflow, where we use Polars, a popular DataFrame library in Python, to transform and manipulate the metadata CSV file as per our desired data model.
-We leverage Kùzu's [`COPY FROM`](https://docs.kuzudb.com/import/copy-from-dataframe/#polars) command to directly copy the contents of the Polars DataFrame into the database.
+We leverage Kùzu's [`COPY FROM`](https://docs.kuzudb.com/import/copy-from-dataframe/#polars) command to bulk-ingest the contents of the Polars DataFrame into the database in a single line of code.

 <Image src="/img/kuzu-cdkg/cdl-part-1-workflow.png" />